Nuren-Shams/nirog-data-warehouse/README.md

 # Overview

 This is the Nirog Plus Data Warehouse code repository.
-It utilizes the DBT framework to build and maintain the data warehouse on GCP BigQuery.
+It utilizes the DBT framework to build and maintain Nirog's data warehouse on GCP BigQuery.

 ## Setup

 Perform a `git clone` operation to clone the repository to a local/cloud compute instance.
-Place the Production (mandatory) and the Development (optional) GCP auto-generated credential files inside the `./credentials` folder.
+Place the Production (mandatory) and the Development (optional) GCP auto-generated credential files inside the `./credentials/` folder.
 Then change the `keyfile` values for the `production` (mandatory) and `development` (optional) targets inside the `./core/profiles/profiles.yml` file to reflect the names of the `*.json` GCP auto-generated credential files.

 ## Initialize